Last updated: 2020-03-25 10:59:21PDF

-Presto adopts a distributed system running on multiple servers in a master-slave architecture, which consists of one master node (Coordinator) and multiple slave nodes (Worker).
-The client (Presto CLI) is responsible for submitting a query to the Coordinator node which is responsible for parsing the SQL statement, generating the query execution plan, and managing the Worker nodes.
-A Worker node is responsible for actually executing the query task.
+Presto adopts a distributed system running on multiple servers in a master-slave architecture, which consists of one master node (coordinator) and multiple slave nodes (worker).
+The client (Presto CLI) is responsible for submitting a query to the Coordinator node which is responsible for parsing the SQL statement, generating the query execution plan, and managing the worker nodes.
+A worker node is responsible for actually executing the query job.

 Presto on EMR is pre-configured with connectors such as Hive, MySQL, and Kafka.
 In this section, the Hive connector is used as an example to illustrate how Presto reads the data in a Hive table for query.
 The EMR cluster is configured with environment variables related to presto-client, so you can switch directly to the Hadoop user and use Presto CLI.

 1. Preparations for Development

 - Confirm that you have activated Tencent Cloud and created an EMR cluster.
 When creating the EMR cluster, select the Presto component on the software configuration page.

 - Relevant software programs such as Presto are installed in the

 /usr/local/service/directory of the CVM instance for the EMR cluster.

 First, you need to log in to any node (preferably a master one) in the EMR cluster.
 For more information on how to log in to EMR, please see Logging in to Linux Instances.
 Here, you can choose to log in with WebShell.
 Click "Log in" on the right of the desired CVM instance to enter the login page.
 The default username is